What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Dry fish meal also contains 4% to 6% phosphorus by weight, although it does not contain any potassium.
 This makes it a good choice for a fertilizer if you do not need any potassium added to your garden.

-You can find a 50 pound bag of fish meal from Grow Organic (they recommend 5 to 10 pounds per 100 square feet, so the bag would cover 500 to 1000 square feet in total).
+You can find a 50-pound bag of fish meal from Grow Organic (they recommend 5 to 10 pounds per 100 square feet, so the bag would cover 500 to 1000 square feet in total).

 Crab Meal

-Crab meal is the ground up remains of crabs (or other crustaceans, such as shrimp), including their tough shells, which contain chitin.
+Crab meal is the ground remains of crabs (or other crustaceans, such as shrimp), including their tough shells, which contain chitin.
 Chitin can help plants to defend themselves from diseases.

 crab